 You Must Notify Your Employer About Your Injury Within 30 Days of the Accident

-According to the North Carolina Industrial Commission (NCIC), employees have 30 days to notify their employer about their injuries via a written notice before they can file for workers’ compensation.
-Once you complete that step, you have two years to file a claim.
+According to the North Carolina Industrial Commission (NCIC), employees have 30 days to notify their employer about their injuries via a written notice.
+This must happen before they can file for workers’ compensation.
+Once you complete that step, you have two years to file a claim for benefits.

 Personal Injury Cases Also Have Legal Deadlines You Must Abide By

-If you decide to file a personal injury lawsuit to supplement your workers’ compensation claim, you have about three years from the date of your accident to file your case, per G.S. § 1-52.
+If you decide to file a personal injury lawsuit to supplement your workers’ compensation claim, you generally have three years from the date of your accident to file your case, per G.S. § 1-52.
+Some cases have different deadlines based on exceptions to this law.

-If you do not submit your case within this time frame, a judge might dismiss your case upon review.
+If you do not submit your case within this timeframe, a judge might dismiss your case upon review.
 This would bar you from pursuing compensation through the civil court system in Burke County.
+The best way to protect your rights is to ensure you meet all these applicable deadlines.

 Want to Work with a Burke County Workers’ Compensation Lawyer?
 Call Our Firm

 Wherever you are in the claims process, whether you haven’t filed for workers’ compensation yet or want to appeal a denial notice, we can help you build your case and advocate for you in court hearings.
-Call (828) 286-3866 today to get a free case review.
+Call (828) 286-3866 today to get a free case review with Farmer & Morris Law, PLLC.